New York Sportsbooks

 FanDuel New York

 New Yorkers may already be familiar with FanDuel from DFS or their casino.
-But there's so much more to come!
 As an official partner of Genius Sports and the NFL, FanDuel Sportsbook provides users with exclusive content and data from Next Gen Stats, the NFL’s official data feed.
 Furthermore, FanDuel recently upgraded their existing partnership with the NBA by becoming an exclusive betting presenter of NBABet.
 This deal allows bettors to find FanDuel's live odds in the "NBABet" section of the NBA's official site.
 Lastly, the Buffalo Bills and FanDuel Group announced a multi-year partnership, designating FanDuel as an official mobile sports betting partner leading up to the NY sports betting launch.
 FanDuel NY will gain access to a range of media assets, including TV and radio spots to engage Bills fans and in-game signage and activations at Buffalo's Highmark Stadium.

 FanDuel Promo Code